expand/collapse risk warning

 • Oil threatens monetary policy, gold and silver retreat

-The US 100, S&P 500 and Dow Jones 30 returned from the US holiday weekend with little enthusiasm, which caused the major stock indices to sacrifice a slight portion of recent gains.
+The US 100, SPX500 and US 30 returned from the US holiday weekend with little enthusiasm, which caused the major stock indices to sacrifice a slight portion of recent gains.
 With a stronger greenback and weak economic data weighing on risk assets, stocks eased, driving the majority of global stock indices lower.

 As US100 and the S&P stepped back from their relative levels of psychological resistance (15500 US100 and 4500 for the S&P spot contracts), a few sectors were able to withstand the geopolitical headwinds.